FHA: The Ultimate Guide to Federal Housing Administration Loans

 It’s worth mentioning that modular homes fall into the stick-built category.
 A modular home is a prefabricated house that is brought to a site in large pieces.
 There, it is assembled and hooked up to utilities.

 As previously mentioned, you also can purchase a multi-unit home with FHA loans.
 Again, the home has to serve as your primary residence in order to do so, and you can only purchase a house with a maximum of four units.
-For people thinking about getting into investment properties, FHA loans can be a great option thanks to lower down payment requirements.
+For people thinking about getting into investment properties, FHA loans can be a great option thanks to lowering down payment requirements.

 Now, when it comes to purchasing any of these types of homes with an FHA-insured loan, there are rules that all involved with the sale need to follow.
 One that can cause a purchase to hit a snag is the home’s condition.
 The following are the minimum property standards for a home purchased with an FHA loan: